Accounting by Expense - FAQ

 - Are goods on consignment counted as an expense under our accounting plans?

-- How are is accounting and depreciation of expensive assets treated?
+- How is accounting and depreciation of expensive assets treated?

 - Why Sleek decided to move into “accounting by expense”